Hakam94/Power-BI-2/part-3/README.md

     Output
 ```

+📌 Rename this query to **Greeting**

-You’ll need to wrap it with this DAX to use it in a visual:
+Then create a simple DAX measure to show it in a visual:

 ```dax
 GreetingMessage = FIRSTNONBLANK(Greeting[GreetingMessage], "")